rubenpruetz/analysis-biodiversity-impact-per-removal/README.md

 # Data availability
 Spatially-explicit analysis outputs can be made available upon reasonable request.
-Underlying data on climate refugia, land use from GLOBIOM and IMAGE, and energy crops and residues from AIM, GLOBIOM, and IMAGE can be made available upon reasonable request by the individual modelling teams.
+Underlying data on climate refugia can be made available upon reasonable request.

 Underlying data on the WWF G200 ecoregions is available at: https://databasin.org/datasets/a5b34649cc69417ba52ac8e2dce34c3b/